reactiveui/website/input/docs/handbook/collections/index.md

     {
         var service = new Service();
         service.Items
-            // Use the .Connect() operator to connect to
-            // the data set and turn it into a DynamicData monad.
-            // This gives you the ability to use all DynamicData
-            // LINQ-like query operators.
-            .Connect()
             // Transform in DynamicData works like Select from
             // LINQ, it observes changes in one collection, and
             // projects it's elements to another collection.